KrishnaswamyLab/LM-Dispersion/Readme.md

 <img src="assets/table_loss.png" width="800">

 Dispersion loss counteracts the embedding condensation effect during mid-training and pre-training.
-A qualitative result is shown below, and quantitative results are shown in the paper.
+A qualitative result is shown below, while more quantitative results can be found in the paper.

 <img src="assets/results_condensation_counteract.png" width="800">